 On the Final Note

 Legally speaking, not all laws are left to prevail without exceptions.
 Despite the generality of Section 508 of the Rehabilitation Act, it doesn’t go without exception.
 The exception lies in the information that affects systems of National security.
 For clarification, undue burden, in some instances, may not avail a federal agency for providing access to information.
-This is because where access is provided, and it is capable of imposing undue burden, the federal agency must find an alternative way of access for persons with disability to using such information.
-Make sure your website is conform Section 508 website accessibility requirements and choose one of the solutions to implement full web accessibility updates.
+This is because where access is provided, and it is capable of imposing undue burden, the federal agency must find an alternative way of access for persons with disabilities to using such information.
+Make sure your website conforms to Section 508 website accessibility requirements and choose one of the solutions to implement full web accessibility updates.